bytecodealliance/rfcs/accepted/cranelift-dynamic-vector.md

 The proposal is to introduce new dynamically-sized vector types into Cranelift, that:
 - Enable dynamic vector type creation using existing fixed vector types and a dynamic scaling factor.
 - The dynamic types, 'dt', express a vector with a lane type and shape, but a target-defined scaling factor.
-- Space as been allocated in ir::Type for concrete definitions of these new types.
+- Space has been allocated in ir::Type for concrete definitions of these new types.
 - The dynamic scaling factor is a global value which is defined by the target.
 - We currently only support scaling factors which are compile-time constants.